Starve Acre

-Starve Acre is a 2023 British folk horror film written and directed by Daniel Kokotajlo, based upon the 2019 novel of the same name by Andrew Michael Hurley.
+Starve Acre is a 2023 British folk horror film written and directed by Daniel Kokotajlo (director), based upon the 2019 novel of the same name by Andrew Michael Hurley.
 The film stars Matt Smith and Morfydd Clark.

 Starve Acre had its world premiere at the BFI London Film Festival on 12 October 2023, and was released in the United Kingdom on 6 September 2024.

 Plot

-Richard, an archaeologist and professor, and his wife, Jules, live with their young son Owen on Richard's deceased father's isolated farm on the moors.
+Richard, a university archaeology lecturer, and his wife, Jules, live with their young son Owen on Richard's deceased father's isolated farm on the moors.
 Owen, an asthmatic child, tells his mother he has been hearing whistling sounds from someone named Jack Grey.
 Richard reacts badly to this news, and he blames an old family friend, Gordon, who occasionally watches Owen when Richard is at work and Jules is out.
 Richard, who was abused by his father, believes Gordon has been telling frightening folk tales to their son.
 He insists Jules tell Gordon he cannot be around Owen anymore.

-At a school field day, Owen plays soccer while Richard and Jules relax.
+At a village fete, Owen plays football while Richard and Jules relax.
 Sudden screams - both human and animal - jolt them into action, and they rush toward a gathering crowd, where they find a young girl's pony has been viciously attacked and blinded.
 Owen sits miserably by himself, a bloody, sharpened stick in his hands.

 Richard and Jules take Owen to a psychiatrist, where he undergoes testing, but nothing unusual is found.
 At home, Richard spends more time with Owen, and the child's sweet personality begins to return.
 One day, while Richard is at work, Jules takes a moment to herself outside the front door.
 She leaves the door open so she can hear Owen.
 She falls into a kind of trance as she watches an eerie mist settle over the farmyard, near the stone wall.
 When she comes back to herself, Owen is lying in the doorway.
 He is not breathing.
 Distraught, Jules calls Gordon and they rush Owen to the hospital.

 Richard arrives at the hospital and finds his wife collapsed in grief.
 The doctor takes him aside and tells him his little boy has died from a severe asthma attack.
 Both parents are overcome with anguish.

 Jules falls into a deep depression and can scarcely get out of bed.
 Her sister, Harrie, arrives to help.
 Gordon brings a local psychic, Mrs. Forde, to the house, hoping she can help Jules recover.
 Mrs. Forde cleanses the house and tells Jules that Owen is at peace.
 Jules and Harrie are startled when a candle abruptly goes out, then flares to life again.
 However, Jules slowly begins to recover.
 She and Harrie repaint Owen's room.